Michaelcho1201/CMC-Unicode-s2023/README.md

 # CMC-Unicode-s2023
-Containing unicode based software using java for language purposes.
+Containing unicode based software using python for language purposes.